georgio-sd/aws-articles/EKS-Nodelocal-dnscache.md

 *You need to use Linux shell to run commands below*

 ### Resolution:
+#### Installation.
-Delete the previous installation if it is necessary:
+Delete the previous NodeLocal DNSCache installation if it is necessary:
 ```
 kubectl delete -f https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/dns/nodelocaldns/nodelocaldns.yaml
 ```